Elisabethnelson/Ovitrap_vs_BGtrap_BH/README.md

 Code for the manuscript "Comparison of oviposition and adult trapping to monitor wMel introgression for Wolbachia-based vector control"

-By Elisabeth Nelson1, Thiago N. Pereira, Erica Milena de Castro Ribeiro, Bianca Daoud Mafra e Silva, Carolina Camillo, Thiago Rodrigues da Costa, Mauro M. Teixeira, Albert I. Ko, Derek A. T. Cummings, and Luciano A. Moreira
+By Elisabeth Nelson, Thiago N. Pereira, Erica Milena de Castro Ribeiro, Bianca Daoud Mafra e Silva, Carolina Camillo, Thiago Rodrigues da Costa, Mauro M. Teixeira, Albert I. Ko, Derek A. T. Cummings, and Luciano A. Moreira

 Our study explored a more affordable alternative: using oviposition traps (ovitraps), which collect mosquito eggs instead of adults.
 In Belo Horizonte, Brazil, we